jackson951/NWU-TECH-TRENDS-POWERBI-REPORT/README.md

 ### A. Accessing the Report
 1. Open the report in Power BI by navigating to the assigned workspace.
-2. Use the navigation panel to switch between the High-Level Metrics, Client Monitoring, and Project Monitoring pages.
+2. Use the navigation panel to switch between the `High-Level Metrics`, `Client Monitoring`, and `Project Monitoring pages`.

 ### B. Interacting with the Report
 - **Filters**: Utilize filters on the right-hand side to focus on specific clients, projects, or time periods.